Information about local, regional and national groups and networks related to special education needs and disabilities.

 Henshaws Arts & Crafts Centre

-Henshaws Arts & Crafts Centre supports people with disabilities to reach their true potential by providing independence skills and vocational training through the Handmade at Henshaws social enterprise scheme.
+Henshaws Arts & Crafts Centre in Knaresborough supports people with disabilities to reach their true potential by providing independence skills and vocational training through the Handmade at Henshaws social enterprise scheme.

 Home from Home Care